Best air fryer 2023: quick and healthy cooking tested by experts

 This ingenious air fryer has a handy app and Alexa connectivity, so you can chose from more than 100 preset recipes and control it with your voice.
 The app lets you control the time and temperature from your phone, and get notifications about how your food is cooking.
 You can even scan products' barcodes to learn exactly how to cook them, saving time and effort.

-It has a dual heating system which I'd not seen before - one heating element above your food and one below, which Cosori claims stops you from having to turn over ingredients as they cook.
+It has a dual heating system which I hadn't seen before - one heating element above your food and one below, which Cosori claims stops you from having to turn over ingredients as they cook.
 At first, I was worried that the heating element in the base might scorch my countertop, but I found that the exterior keeps cool, and it was safe to use even on wooden countertops.

 Unlike other Cosori products, it feels incredibly sturdy, and it's easy to control.
-If you don't want to use the app, there's a choice of 12 cooking presets that take the pressure out of cooking a wide range of dishes.
+If you don't want to use the app, there's a choice of 12 inbuilt cooking presets that take the pressure out of cooking a wide range of dishes.
 Cosori fryers are often on sale on Amazon too, so they come at a great price.
+However, bear in mind that this air fryer is very noisy.

 There's more detail in my full Cosori Dual Blaze Air Fryer review.